Warning Signs of an Abusive Husband

 • A distrust of future relationships

-These results are long-lasting and can take quite a bit of time to reverse.
-Husbands who are abusers have the ability to affect their wife’s self-esteem and self-perception in a way that can change the way they live their lives and interact with everyone around them.
+Husbands who are abusers can affect their wives’ self-esteem and self-perception in a way that can change the way they live their lives and interact with others.
 These effects often take a long time and counseling to overcome.

 Can you see yourself or your husband in any of these descriptions?